kaleem68/threejs-portfolio/CONTRIBUTING.md

-Follow the below mentioned steps to start contributing to this repository.
+### Follow the below mentioned steps to start contributing to this repository

 ## 1️⃣ Fork the Repo